deltasiege/godot-rapier-3d/README.md

 ## Roadmap

-- [] Editor gizmos for collider shapes
+- [] Gizmos handles for collider shapes
 - [] Serialize/deserialize physics state to/from variable
 - [] Save/load physics state to/from resource file